Ever think you aren’t creative?

 The answer didn’t come right away.
 It came months later.
 I gave up on the idea for a bit, but I kept wondering what I could do.

 Eventually, I began bumping into membership sites.
-I began seeing how other people were using communities of like-minded people with success.
+I began seeing how other people were using membership sites with success.

 I began seeing possibilities.

 So the Academy began by me wondering: How can I help?

 After letting this question simmer, the answers came.